frederic-perez/AmE-dictionary/data/idioms.md

 __feel like a million bucks__ To feel exceptionally attractive or in very robust health. _Wow, I feel like a million bucks in this new suit!_
 __feel like__ :two: __1__ To desire to do something: _We all got bored and felt like leaving._ _I feel like ordering a cup of coffee._ _I don’t feel like it._ __2__ To desire to have something: _I feel like a cup of coffee._
 __fender bender__ :three: A little car accident. _Stranded by a fender bender._
+__few and far between__ Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
 __fifth column__ :astonished: A clandestine group of people who work subversively within a group, organization, or country in order to betray it to an allied outside force. _In the US during the Cold War, there was constant fear and suspicion of people supposedly working in a fifth column to spread the influence of communism from within._ _A fifth column preparing to rise up and join the security forces._
 __fight or flight__ Two possible physiological reactions to highly stressful or threatening situations: to defend oneself or to run away.
 __fill someone in__ _Thank you for filling us in._